Eating and drinking in Italy

 Beer and spirits

 All the usual spirits are on sale and known mostly by their generic names.
-There are also Italian brands of the main varieties: the best Italian brandies are Stock and Vecchia Romagna.
-A generous shot costs about €1.50, imported stuff much more.
+There are also Italian brands of the main varieties: one of the country’s best brandies is Vecchia Romagna.

-There’s also a daunting selection of liqueurs.
+There’s also a daunting selection of after dinner liqueurs.
 Amaro is a bitter after-dinner drink or digestivo; Amaretto much sweeter with a strong taste of almond; Sambuca a sticky-sweet aniseed concoction, traditionally served with a coffee bean in it and set on fire (though, increasingly, this is something put on to impress tourists).
-A shot of clear grappa is a common accompaniment to a coffee and can range from a warming palate-cleanser to throat-burning firewater, while another sweet alternative, originally from Sorrento, is limoncello or limoncino, a lemon-based liqueur best drunk in a frozen vase-shaped glass.
+A shot of clear grappa is a common accompaniment to a coffee and can range from a warming palate-cleanser to throat-burning firewater, while another sweet alternative, originally from Sorrento, is limoncello, a lemon-based liqueur best drunk in a frozen vase-shaped glass.
 Strega is another drink you’ll see behind every bar, yellow, herb-and-saffron-based stuff in tall, elongated bottles: about as sweet as it looks but not unpleasant.

 Wine

-From sparkling Prosecco to deep-red Chianti, Italy is renowned for its wines.
+From sparkling prosecco to deep-red chianti, Italy is renowned for its wines.
 However, it’s rare to find the snobbery often associated with “serious” wine drinking.
 Light reds such as those made from the dolcetto grape are hauled out of the fridge in hot weather, while some full-bodied whites are drunk at near room temperature.
 In restaurants you’ll invariably be offered red (rosso) or white (bianco) – though rosé (rosato) is slowly becoming more available.
-The local stuff (vino sfuso) can be great or awful – there’s no way of telling without trying – but it is inexpensive at an average of around €5 a litre, and you can always order just a glass or a quarter-litre (un quarto) to see what it’s like.
+The local stuff (vino sfuso) can be great or awful – there’s no way of telling without trying – but it is inexpensive, and you can always order just a glass or a quarter-litre (un quarto) to see what it’s like.
 Bottled wine is pricier but still very good value; expect to pay €9–20 a bottle in a mid-priced restaurant, and less than half that from a shop or supermarket.
-In bars you can buy a decent glass of wine for about €3.
+In bars you can buy a decent glass of wine for about €5.